ZarmDev/BTHSHub-Server/README.md

 https://www.reddit.com/r/BTHS/comments/1jia3lr/what_are_scioly_tryouts_like_at_btech/

-- Lack of guides about what is and how to join the Math Team class, science olympiad, FRC 334
+- Lack of guides about what is and how to join teams or classes like the Math Team class, Weston Scholars, science olympiad, FRC 334
 - Confusing usage of Microsoft Teams (which is a really bad app) for robotics but SportsYou for PSAL teams (which both have problems in themselves)
-- I personally missed most of my tryouts in Freshmen year because I didn't have the SportsYou code... (which apparently is given by the coach?)
+- I personally missed most of my tryouts in Freshmen year because I didn't have the SportsYou code and recently I went to a track tryout and there wasn't a single freshmen for a school of 6000 kids
+- Lack of club credit system

 # Installation
 ## Linux